Ash has worked in animal shelter medicine for nearly a decade, and has helped identify some of the most obscure mixed-breed dogs.

 Ridgeback, webbed paws, spotted tongue, heterochromia, double dew claws, chondrodysplasia?

-The are many types of dog ears.
+There are many types of dog ears.
 It's easy to feel overwhelmed.
 We won't describe all types, but a generalization of your dog's ear shape will do.
-Here are some common ear shapes:
+Here are some common ear shapes.

-- Cocked or semi-pricked: Neither fully erect or pendant (pit bull breeds)
+- Cocked or semi-pricked: Neither fully erect nor pendant (pit bull breeds).

 Coat Color and Pattern